On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

-Finally, observe that the voters $\seti{1}{k+1}$ can change their preferences in $R^{k,9}$ arbitrarily without affecting the choice set, and the voters $\seti{k+2}{n}$ can reorder all alternatives in $A\setminus \{b\}$ without affecting the choice set because of strategyproofness.
+Finally, observe that the voters $\seti{1}{k+1}$ can change their preferences in $R^{k,9}$ arbitrarily without affecting the choice set because of \ref{imp1}, and the voters $\seti{k+2}{n}$ can reorder all alternatives in $A\setminus \{b\}$ without affecting the choice set because of \ref{imp2}.
 Thus, $b$ is always the unique winner if all voters $\seti{k+2}{n}$ prefer $b$ uniquely the most.
-Moreover, interchanging the roles of alternatives and reordering the voters shows that every alternative is chosen if it is uniquely top-ranked by $n-(k+1)$ voters.
-This completes the induction step and consequently, we derive that every voter is a nominator for a support-based SCF that satisfies strategyproofness and Pareto-optimality. \end{proof}
+Moreover, interchanging the roles of alternatives in this proof shows that every alternative is chosen uniquely if it is uniquely top-ranked by all voters in $\set{k+2}{n}$.

+Next, we show that this set of voters is decisive and consider an arbitrary profile $R$ such that ${\succsim_i}={\succsim_j}$ for all $i,j\in{\set{k+2}{n}}$.
+If these voters only report a single alternative $x$ as top choice, $f(R)=\{x\}$ follows from our previous analysis.
+Otherwise, we start at a profile $R'$ in which the voters $\seti{k+2}{n}$ uniquely top-rank an alternative $x\in T_i(R)$.
+Once again, our previous analysis shows that $f(R')=\{x\}$ and if we let the voters $\seti{k+2}{n}$ sequentially deviate to their preference relation in $R$, \ref{imp2} shows that $f(R)\subseteq T_i(R)$ for $\seti{k+2}{n}$.
+Hence, this set is indeed decisive.
+Since support-basedness allows us to reorder the voters to derive that every set of $n-(k+1)$ voters is decisive, the induction step is proven.
+As a consequence, every voter is a nominator for a support-based SCF that satisfies strategyproofness and Pareto-optimality. \end{proof}

+\Cref{thm2} shows that every support-based SCF that satisfies Pareto-optimality and strategyproofness chooses one of the most preferred alternatives of every voter.
+Since the Pareto rule indeed satisfies all these criteria, this is no impossibility but demonstrates a high degree of indecisiveness.
+However, we can turn this result into an impossibility by strengthening support-basedness.
+For instance, if we require pairwiseness instead of support-basedness, \Cref{thm2} turns into an impossibility since pairwiseness and Pareto-optimality rule out that every voter is a nominator.
+For seeing this, consider the following two profiles $R^1$ and $R^2$.